 13 David Walker

 15 Shelly Napier Second female.
-Second fastest to complete.
-Fastest female completer.
+Second fastest overall to complete.
+(7 yrs, 5 months, 18 days).
+Records: Fastest female completer.
 Youngest female completer; second youngest completer overall.
-(7 yrs, 5 months, 18 days to complete).
 Age at completion: 36 yrs.

 Harris, Dave (2)

 1 Maureen Martin

 2 Shelly Napier Youngest, fastest female to complete.
 (35)

 3 Louise Fairfax

 5 Becca Lunnon 36 on completion.
 2nd youngest female to complete